At Groin Pain Clinic, all hernia repairs and groin reconstructions are done without the use of hernia mesh.

 Erect weight-bearing plain X-rays of the pelvis with single leg standing (flamingo view), ultrasound, dynamic CT scanning and Magnetic Resonance Imaging (MRI) scan are all reliable forms of diagnostic imaging.
 Herniography is not favoured because of the incidence of false negative results and because of the risk of accidentally sticking a needle into the intestines.
 Sometimes radionuclear bone scan is necessary to confirm the diagnosis of osteitis pubis.

 New patients are encouraged to have a specialist groin ultrasound before consultation at the Groin Pain Clinic.
 Dr Garvey recommends the services of Dr James Black and Dr John O’Rourke, the Principal Radiologists at Medscan Double Bay & Medscan Barangaroo.

-Surgical treatment is usually only considered after a three to six month trial period of non-operative treatment in the hands of a specialist Sports Physician and / or a Physiotherapist with extensive experience in groin injuries.
+Surgical treatment is usually only considered after a three to six month trial period of non-operative treatment in the hands of a specialist Sports Physician and / or a dedicated groin physiotherapist.
 About 20% of patients will show some improvement within a six month period and may not need surgery.